Review: United Club Chicago O’Hare International Airport- Terminal 1 Gate B18

 CheeseMeats

-A variety of breads, rolls, muffins, and pastries.
-I had the croissant and the raisin bread and both were excellent.
-The pancakes were good and the eggs were okay.
-Overall, the breakfast was very good and they did a great job at replenishing items that were running low.
+There was a variety of breads, rolls, muffins, and pastries.
+I had the croissant and the raisin bread, and both were excellent.
+The pancakes were good, and the eggs were okay.
+Overall, the breakfast was very good, and they did a great job replenishing items that were running low.

 Lunch

-Their lunch buffet had a wide variety of options and something fore everyone.
+Their lunch buffet had a wide variety of options and something for everyone.

 Pasta